Ayushjangid34/AWS_INSTANCE_MGMT/README.md

 ## 🔑 Key Features

-- **Automated Infrastructure Setup:** Automatically provisions VPC, subnet, security groups, and other AWS resources on first run, storing configuration in `infra-config.json`.
+- **Automated Infrastructure Setup:** Automatically setup VPC, subnet, security groups, and other AWS resources on first run, storing configuration in `infra-config.json`.
 - **Resource Validation:** Detects and warns if previous AWS resources exist without a config file, prompting manual intervention.
 - **User Key Pairs:** Generates a unique SSH key pair for each user on every Signup, storing key material securely and encrypted.
 - **Instance Management:** Users can launch, start, stop, reboot, and terminate their own EC2 instances via a web interface.
 - **In-Browser SSH:** Users can SSH into their instances directly from the application—no need for external SSH clients.
 - **Activity Logging:** All user actions can be recorded for audit and troubleshooting purposes.
 - **MVC Architecture:** Clean separation of concerns using Controllers, Models, Routes, Middlewares, Utilities, and Views.
 - **Security:** User passwords and key pairs are stored in encrypted form.
-Only allowed AMIs, instance types, and security groups can be used (see `utils/resources.js`).
+Only allowed AMIs, instance types, and security groups can be used (see [`utils/resources.js`](utils/resources.js)).

 ## 🧩 Key Components